Climate emergency

 Climate Emergency Action Plan

-1. Council operations: Decarbonisation of Council operations to achieve net zero by 2030
+1. Decarbonisation of Council operations and estate to achieve net zero by 2030

-2. Wider borough: Influencing a reduction in wider borough emissions by 2050
+2. Influence a reduction in wider borough emissions

-3. Making the borough resilient to the impact of climate change
+3. Make the borough resilient to the impacts of climate change

 The Council has set a target to make all its estate and operations; including fleet - net zero by 2030.